ductsoup/IIoT-Shop-Air-Monitor/README.md

 S2_B               40027
 S0_STORE_CONFIG    40029
 ```
+### Retained Storage
 Write the desired values to the retained register then write 255 to S0_STORE_CONFIG to save those settings across power cycles.

+### Operating Modes
+Set S0_MODE to one of the following operating modes, the default is 0.

+#### Automatic (power up default)
+In automatic, if the pressure is below S0_THRESH_IDLE it is assumed the compressed air system is idle and the matrix displays a low intensity blue.
+If the pressure is between S0_THRESH_IDLE and S0_THRESH_LOW the matrix flashes red.
+Between S0_THRESH_LOW and S0_THRESH_HIGH a solid green is display.
+If the pressure is above S0_THRESH_HIGH it displays a flashing amber.

+### All Off

 ## Diffusers
 The Neopixel matrix is very bright but also directional.
 To disperse the light add an optional diffuser.
 There are two styles; one that fits inside over the LED matrix the enclosure and another mounted outside.